-As the surface closed overhead I forgot the atmospheric world.
+As the surface closed overhead, I forgot the atmospheric world.
 I could only hear the quietness of water and the sound of the air bubbles that escaped as I breathed slowly.
 I could feel something had changed.
 I felt calm and peaceful in spite the rough waters.
-As opposed to the panicky and stressed feeling I experienced just minutes ago, I felt at home as I was welcomed to witness a beautiful world that coexisted on this earth.
+As opposed to the panic and stress I’d experienced just minutes ago, I immediately felt at home as I was welcomed to witness a beautiful underwater world that coexisted with the world I knew so far.
 It was the beginning of the most beautiful feeling I had ever experienced.

-I, like many others, had thoughts about the underwater being an alien world.
-But the dive changed everything – I no longer see it as an alien world.
-Sure, it is way too different and not easily accessible.
-It is also not easy to be in the water – you can’t even breathe without an aid.
-But it’s worth all the troubles and challenges.
+I, like many others, had perception about the underwater being an alien world, that which we seldom know about, that which still holds so many mysteries.
+But this dive changed everything – I no longer saw it as an alien world.
+Sure, it is way too different than the world we live in and is not easily accessible, yet it is most soothing in many ways.
+And my personal experience says it’s definitely worth all the troubles and challenges.
 You have to experience it to believe it.

-After 2 dives, we headed back to the land with hearts full of joy.
-The sun was about to take a dip into the mysterious waters.
+After 2 dives, we started back to the land with hearts full of joy.
+By that time the sun was about to take a dip into the mysterious waters.
 I closed my eyes only to see the vivid images of the mysterious world that silently existed somewhere below the turquoise waters, now turning dark.